ai/keyux/README.md

 For instance, for `alt+b` it will return `Alt + B` on Windows/Linux or `⌥ B` on Mac.

-If you're using overrides, pass the same override config both to `hotkeyKeyUX()` and `getHotKeyHint()` for accurate hints:
+If you’re using overrides, pass the same override config both to `hotkeyKeyUX()` and `getHotKeyHint()` for accurate hints:

 ```js